ANXIETY / It's nice to be supported. It's exquisite when you're freefalling, 2022

 The Popes and The Wedding, 2016

-Short Film (Video Digital // Colour)
+Short Film (Video Digital/Colour, 11')

-Photos and Video by Nicolas Olivares
+Directed by Nicolas Olivares

-Directed by Nicolas Olivares.
+Directed by Nicolas Olivares

-Directed by Nicolas Olivares.
+Photos by Nicolas Olivares

-Inspired by dada-expresionistic costumes, a pope of color and two female popes are in charge of a dada ritualistic wedding with the help of a dipperette.
+Inspired by dada-expresionistic costumes, a pope of colour and two female popes are in charge of a dada ritualistic wedding with the help of a dipperette.
+An original idea of Nicolas Olivares and Jacqueline Van De Geer, based on Popessy Art Performance.

 Popessy, 2016